 White Plains Hospital

-With the holidays fast approaching, and the rates of COVID-19 rising, White Plains Hospital's top physician offers advice for celebrating safely during these unprecedented times.
+White Plains Hospital's top phsysician offers advice for celebrating safely during these unprecedented times.

 The holiday season is a traditionally social time of year, marked by trips to the mall, friendly gatherings, family celebrations and long-distance travel.
 After months of sheltering in place and social distancing, it may be especially tempting to be drawn into more socially active situations during such a festive time of year.

-With the rising COVID-19 rates over the past several weeks, and new restrictions in place for certain communities, Thanksgiving and likely the December holidays must be treated differently this year.
+With the rising COVID-19 rates over the past several weeks, and new restrictions in place for certain communities, the holiday season must be treated differently this year.

 “We know how difficult and disappointing it is not to be able to celebrate our family traditions the way we normally would,” says Dr. Palumbo.
 “But as of right now, it’s all of our responsibility to put safety first in line, for the protection of our loved ones and others.”